aiurovet/xnx/README.md

                              can be used with --move
     --untargz                just a combination of --untar and --ungz, can be used with --move
-    --tarZ                   just a combination of --tar and --Z, can be used with --move
+    --tarz                   just a combination of --tar and --Z, can be used with --move
-    --untarZ                 just a combination of --untar and --unZ, can be used with --move
+    --untarz                 just a combination of --untar and --unz, can be used with --move
-    --zip                    just zip source files and/or directories to a single destination archive file, can be used with --move to delete the source --unzip                  just unzip single archive file to destination directory, can be used with --move to delete the source --Z                      just compress a single source file to a single Z file, can be used with --move to delete the source --unZ                    just decompress a single Z file to a single destination file, can be used with --move to delete the source --pack                   just compress source files and/or directories to a single destination archive file depending on its extension, can be used with --move
+    --zip                    just zip source files and/or directories to a single destination archive file, can be used with --move to delete the source --unzip                  just unzip single archive file to destination directory, can be used with --move to delete the source --z                      just compress a single source file to a single Z file, can be used with --move to delete the source --unz                    just decompress a single Z file to a single destination file, can be used with --move to delete the source --pack                   just compress source files and/or directories to a single destination archive file depending on its extension, can be used with --move